 Both of these small businesses offer dependable service.
 They do the job that is expected of them and are honest.
 However, these are not points of differentiation from other similar companies.
 I expect the basics, but what I get are the extras.
 The extras are their UVP for me.

 An effective UVP communicates your unique ability to fill a void in the marketplace or to define why clients should select you.
 Your UVP shouts your unique qualities that are the reasons clients should award you their business.
 Your UVP can be your single most powerful marketing weapon.

 To craft a UVP for your business, make a list of all the benefits of doing business with you.
 Don’t leave anything out.

 1. What things on your list are unique to you specifically?

 2. Which of these UVPs is most important to your clients?

 3. Which of these would be difficult for others in your industry to duplicate?

 4. Which of these can be easily communicated to potential clients?

-Now that you have your list you can narrow it down to the top one to three benefits, as to why someone should do business with your agency.
+Now that you have your list, you can narrow it down to the top one to three benefits why someone should do business with your agency.
 After that, you simply begin to use this chief benefit, or your UVP in everything that you do.
-Come up with statements that promote your UVP, put a statement on your letterhead, your business card, your email signature, your website and on every piece of marketing material that you use.
+Come up with statements that promote your UVP.Put a statement on your business card, your email signature, your website, your social media and on every piece digital and print marketing material that you use.
 The goal is to promote your UVP as if it is almost second nature.

-I think that if you try this exercise you will find that YOU is likely your UVP.
+I think that if you try this exercise you will find that “you” is likely your most important UVP.
 Your customers, like me, will want to do business with people who sincerely make a connection with them and make the buying experience a truly memorable and positive experience.